Serbz/SerbzMD5/README.md

 all errors and md5 check failures stored in errors.txt

-its setup so that it's root directory is in the directory being checked ie. {wdir}\md5check
+its setup so that it's root directory is in the directory being checked ie. {wdir}\md5check you can change that if you want, just find it.